-Theorem \ref{theo: divw} ensures that as long as the overall IV strength is not too weak, specifically in the sense that ${\mu_{n,\min}}/{\sqrt{p}} \to \infty$, the SRIVW estimator has the stated theoretical guarantees and can be reliably used.
+Theorem \ref{theo: divw} ensures that as long as the overall IV strength is not too weak, specifically in the sense that ${\mu_{n,\min}}/{\sqrt{p}} \to \infty$, the SRIVW estimator has the stated theoretical guarantees.
 Notably, Theorem \ref{theo: divw} is established under the general asymptotic regime proposed in Section \ref{sec: asymptotics}, which allows full flexibility in the IV strength of different exposures.
-For example, it can accommodate weak IVs arising from either weak marginal associations with each exposure or strong marginal but weak conditional associations with each exposure.
+For example, it accommodates weak IVs arising either from weak marginal associations with each exposure or from strong marginal but weak conditional associations with each exposure.